Military history of Nova Scotia

 During the Seven Years' War, Halifax was established as the British Headquarters of the North American Station (see Royal Naval Dockyard, Halifax).
-As a result, Nova Scotia was active throughout the American Revolution and the American War of 1812.
-The North Atlantic archipelago of Bermuda (or the Somers Isles), originally part of Virginia, was grouped as part of British America until 1783, thereafter remaining part of British North America until left out of the Confederation of Canada.
-Militarily, the Bermuda Garrison fell under the Commander-in-Chief in Nova Scotia 'til Canadian confederation resulted in the abolishment of this British Army command.
-The Royal Navy permanently established a base in Bermuda in 1795 and by 1812 this alternated seasonally with Halifax as main base for the North America Station, becoming the main base year 'round in the 1820s.
-Both Halifax and Bermuda were designated Imperial fortresses (along with Malta and Gibraltar).
-During the Victorian Era, Nova Scotians also played prominent roles in the Crimean War and the Indian Mutiny.
+As a result, Nova Scotia was active throughout the American Revolution and the War of 1812.
+The North Atlantic archipelago of Bermuda, or the Somers Isles, originally part of Virginia, was grouped as part of British America until 1783, thereafter remained part of British North America until left out of the Confederation of Canada.
+Militarily, the Bermuda Garrison fell under the Commander-in-Chief in Nova Scotia until Canadian Confederation resulted in the abolishment of the British Army command.
+The Royal Navy permanently established a base in Bermuda in 1795, and by 1812, it alternated seasonally with Halifax as main base for the North America Station, becoming the main base year round in the 1820s.
+Both Halifax and Bermuda were designated Imperial fortresses, along with Malta and Gibraltar.
+During the Victorian era, Nova Scotians also played prominent roles in the Crimean War and the Indian Mutiny.
 The province also participated in the North-West Rebellion and the Second Boer War.
-During the twentieth century the province produced numerous people who fought in World War I and World War II.
-There was a small number of Nova Scotians who also participated in the Spanish Civil War, the Korean War, and the war in Afghanistan.
+In the 20th century, the province produced numerous people who fought in World War I and World War II.
+A few Nova Scotians who also participated in the Spanish Civil War, the Korean War, and the War in Afghanistan.

 Seventeenth century

-Port Royal established
+Port Royal established 1605

 The first European settlement in Nova Scotia was established in 1605.
-The French, led by Pierre Dugua, Sieur de Monts established the first capital for the colony Acadia at Port Royal, Nova Scotia.
+The French, led by Pierre Dugua, Sieur de Monts established the first capital for the colony of Acadia of Port Royal, modern-day Annapolis Royal.
 Other than a few trading posts around the province, for the next seventy-five years, Port Royal was virtually the only European settlement in Nova Scotia.
-Port Royal (later renamed Annapolis Royal) remained the capital of Acadia and later Nova Scotia for almost 150 years, prior to the founding of Halifax in 1749.
+Port Royal remained the capital of Acadia and later Nova Scotia for almost 150 years, prior to the founding of Halifax in 1749.

 Approximately seventy-five years after Port Royal was founded, Acadians migrated from the capital and established what would become the other major Acadian settlements before the Expulsion of the Acadians: Grand Pré, Chignecto, Cobequid and Pisiguit.

 The English made six attempts to conquer the capital of Acadia which they finally did in the Siege of Port Royal in 1710.
 Over the following fifty years, the French and their allies made six unsuccessful military attempts to regain the capital.